Signs of Mold Growth in Crawl Spaces

 What To Do After You Identify Mold Growth

-Finding mold in a crawl space does not always mean immediate structural failure, but it does require careful evaluation.
-The next steps depend on the severity of the growth and the moisture conditions present.
+Finding mold in a crawl space does not always mean immediate structural failure, but avoid disturbing large areas of growth, wet insulation, or contaminated debris without proper protection.
+The next steps depend on the size of the affected area, whether materials are still damp, and whether odors or symptoms are reaching the living space.

 Document the Extent of Mold Growth